EmilioPeJu/hirnoty/README.md

 LOGLEVEL (str): loglevel, choice between: `'error'`, `warning`, `'info'` or `'debug'`.
 Defaults to `'info'`.

 BIND\_ADDRESS (str): address to receive the external messages from, defauls to '*:1234'

+CONNECT\_ADDRESS (str): address to send messages to '127.0.0.1:1234'.
+This is used for the logging topic.

 OTP (str): path to a file with one time passwords (one per line) that will be consume from end to beginning of the file, the password must be provided at